Stripping Paint From Ornamental Metal

 C. Dispose of by-products from cleaning and paint stripping

-operations by legal means and in manner which prevents
+operations in accordance with applicable regulations, in manner which prevents

 damage to other surfaces.